-} This formulation amounts to finding, among \textit{paths} of measures $\mu_t$ advecting from $\alpha$ to $\beta$ and velocity fields $V_t$ satisfying a conservation of mass constraint, the `shortest' one, i.e, that which minimizes the path length (formally, the integral of the metric derivative).
-Thus, the dynamic formulation focuses on \textit{local transfer} (via $\mu_t$), compared to \textit{global correspondence} (via $\pi$) in the static one (Eq.~\eqref{eq:wasserstein}).
+This formulation amounts to finding, among \textit{paths} of measures $\mu_t$ advecting from $\alpha$ to $\beta$ and velocity fields $V_t$ satisfying a conservation of mass constraint, the `shortest' one, i.e., that which minimizes the path length (formally, the integral of the metric derivative).
+Thus, the dynamic formulation focuses on \textit{local transfer} (via $\mu_t$), compared to \textit{global correspondence} (via $\pi$) in the static one (Equation~\eqref{eq:wasserstein}).

-\subsection{The optimal transport dataset distance}
+\subsection{The Optimal Transport Dataset Distance}

-It is appealing to use OT to define a distance between datasets.
-But for labeled datasets, this is non-trivial.
-The main issue is that problem \eqref{eq:wasserstein} requires an element-wise metric $d$, which for labeled datasets means defining a distance between pairs of feature-label pairs.
+It is appealing to use OT to define a distance between datasets, but this is non-trivial for labeled datasets.
+The main issue is that problem \eqref{eq:wasserstein} would require an element-wise metric $d$, which for labeled datasets means defining a distance between pairs of feature-label pairs.
 For the general case where $\cY$ might be a discrete set (\ie classification), this seems daunting.
-In recent work, \citet{alvarez-melis2020geometric} propose a hybrid metric on this joint space that relies on representing labels $y$ themselves as distributions over features $\alpha_y$.
+In recent work, \citet{alvarez-melis2020geometric} propose a hybrid metric on this joint space that relies on representing the labels $y$ as distributions over features $\alpha_y$.
 E.g., for a digit classification dataset, $\alpha_{1}$ would be a distribution over images with label $y=1$.
-With this, they define a metric on $\cZ$ as $d_{\cZ}(z,z')^p \triangleq d_{\cX}(x,x')^p + \text{W}_p^p(\alpha_y, \alpha_{y'}) $.
+With this, they define a metric on $\cZ$ as $d_{\cZ}(z,z')^p \triangleq d_{\cX}(x,x')^p + \text{W}_p^p(\alpha_y, \alpha_{y'})$.
 Using $d_{\cZ}$ as the ground cost in eq.~\eqref{eq:wasserstein} yields a distance between measures on $\cP(\cZ)$, and therefore between datasets, which they refer to as the Optimal Transport Dataset Distance (OTDD): The main appeal of this distance is that it is defined even if the label sets of the two data sets are non-overlapping, or if there is no explicit known correspondence between them (\eg digits to letters).
 It achieves this through a purely geometric treatment of features and labels.
 Another advantage is its computational scalability, which relies on using a Gaussian approximation on the per-label distributions, i.e., modeling each $\alpha_y$ as $\cN(\mu_y, \Sigma_y)$, whose mean and covariance are estimated from samples.
 In that case, the distances $\text{W}_2^2(\alpha_y, \alpha_{y'})$ can be computed in closed form, so no optimization is needed to evaluate $d_{\cZ}(z,z')$ inside problem~\eqref{eq:ottask_general_distance}.